-- 1.14 The DMLP is one of a number of adopted and emerging Lewisham Local Plans, listed below, which together will guide future development of the borough: and includes
+- 1.14 The DMLP is one of a number of adopted and emerging Lewisham Local Plans, listed below, which together will guide future development of the borough:

 - Core Strategy

 - Site Allocations Local Plan

 - Lewisham Town Centre Local Plan

-- Catford Town Centre Local Plan

 - Development Management Local Plan

 - Gypsy and Traveller's Site(s) Local Plan.

 - 1.15 The Core Strategy was adopted in June 2011 and establishes the borough-wide spatial policy context.
-The Site Allocations Local Plan was adopted in June 2013 and identifies the locations and sites for specific types of development needed to implement the Core Strategy's vision (except those sites allocated in the Catford Town Centre Local Plan and the Lewisham Town Centre Local Plan).
+The Site Allocations Local Plan was adopted in June 2013 and identifies the locations and sites for specific types of development needed to implement the Core Strategy's vision (except those sites allocated in the Lewisham Town Centre Local Plan).
 The Gypsy and Traveller's Site(s) Local Plan will allocate a site or sites to meet the identified local accommodation needs of Gypsy and Traveller communities in the borough.
 Local Plans replace the saved polices in the Unitary Development Plan 2004.
 Additional to these documents are a number of supplementary planning documents which give guidance on detailed issues.
 Full details can be found on the Council's website.

 - 1.16 The DMLP supersedes saved UDP policies as shown in Appendix 4.

 - 1.17 The following table shows how the DMLP has been prepared.